NogginBox/aspnetcore-url-shortener/README.md

 # ASP.NET Core MVC URL Shortener
 A basic implementation of an URL shortener web application using ASP.NET Core MVC and Entity Framework Core.

-## Goal

-I've started this little project in order to have a support during my approach of ASP.NET Core MVC.

-My idea was to implement a simple web application using the framework.

-I've chosen to implement an URL shortener application because it's pretty simple.

 ## Algorithm

 So, how works an URL shortener?